Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 The chart requires an CloudZero API key in order to send metric data to the CloudZero platform.
 Admins can retrieve API keys [here](https://app.cloudzero.com/organization/api-keys).

-The Deployment running Prometheus ingests the API key via a Secret; this Secret can be created by the chart (default), or an existing secret containing the API key can be specified.
+The Deployment running Prometheus ingests the API key via a Secret; this Secret can be supplied as an existing secret (default), or created by the chart.
+Both methods will require the API key retrieved from the CloudZero platform.

 If using a Secret external to this chart for the API key, ensure the Secret is created in the same namespace as the chart and that the Secret data follows the format: